jNembhard/coffee-roasters/src/data/plan-page/plantab/drinks/capsule.md

 ---
 number: 26
 title: Capsule
+description: Compatible with Nespresso systems and similar brewers
+state: one
 ---

-Compatible with Nespresso systems and similar brewers